losangela/navigation-bar/README.md

-# Project Name
+# PetFinder Navigation Bar

 > Project description
-Navigation bar for dog adoption webpage project
+Navigation bar for a pet finder web application.
+PetFinder allows users to find pets available for adoption near them.
+Users can search for pets based on species, size, color, and location.

 ## Related Projects